-The Nominating and Governance Committee met five times during the year, one of which was a telephonic meeting.
-The Committee reviewed the status of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act") and related SEC regulations.
+The Nominating and Governance Committee met four times during the year, one of which was a telephonic meeting.
+The Committee monitored the status of legislation and related SEC regulations impacting corporate governance.
 The Committee also reviewed the process implemented by the Board and each Board Committee to review best practices and how they addressed risk oversight.
 In addition, the Committee reviewed a governance best practice topic at each of its meetings.
-Further, the Committee reviewed and ratified its Charter, which provides that the Committee is responsible for the nomination of directors, review of compensation to be paid to directors and our company's corporate governance practices, especially in light of SEC and NYSE rules.
+Further, the Committee reviewed and revised its Charter, which provides that the Committee is responsible for the nomination of directors, review of compensation to be paid to directors and our company's corporate governance practices, especially in light of SEC and NYSE rules.
 The Charter is posted on our website; the address of the website is www.aosmith.com.
 The Committee also reviewed continuing education opportunities for the directors.

-The Committee also monitored our corporate governance.
+As part of its responsibilities, the Committee monitored our corporate governance.
 It recommended to the Board of Directors updates to the Corporate Governance Guidelines, which the Board adopted.
-The Committee also reviewed and approved the relocation program offered to Ajita G. Rajendra upon his promotion to the position of Chief Executive Officer, on terms identical to other employees.
 The Committee verified that all Committees' Charters were in place and were reviewed by the Committees.
-It reviewed our code of business conduct, called the "Guiding Principles", as well as our financial code of ethics, officers' outside board memberships, minimum qualifications for directors, the process and procedure for stockholder recommendation of director candidates and stockholder communications with the Board, which the Board previously adopted.
+It reviewed and updated our code of business conduct, called the "Guiding Principles", as well as our financial code of ethics, officers' outside board memberships, minimum qualifications for directors, the process and procedure for stockholder recommendation of director candidates and stockholder communications with the Board, which the Board previously adopted.
 These and other corporate governance documents, including Committees' Charters, are available via our website.
 No waivers were sought or granted from our code of conduct.